Notes On Super Riemann Surfaces And Their Moduli: Super Riemann Surfaces From A Smooth Point Of View

 Similarly, the holomorphic superghosts are a section $C$ of ${\Pi}\D^2$, and the corresponding antighosts are a section $B$ of ${\Pi} \D^{-3}$.
 The expression $C D_{\t\theta} B$ is a section of $\t\D^{-1}\otimes \D^{-1}$, so again it can be integrated, giving the kinetic energy for the holomorphic ghost fields:

 The antiholomorphic superghosts are a section $\t C$ of ${\Pi}\t \D^2$, and the corresponding antighosts are a section $\t B$ of ${\Pi}\t\D^{-3}$.
 In this case the action is

 The $C$ and $\t C$ zero-modes are globally-defined holomorphic and antiholomorphic superconformal vector fields, with parity reversed.
-(Usually in superstring perturbation theory, there are no such global zero-modes.)
+(In most applications in superstring perturbation theory, there are no such global zero-modes.)
 The $B$ and $\t B$ zero-modes are holomorphic and antiholomorphic cotangent vectors to the integration cycle $\varGamma$ of superstring perturbation theory.